Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Elements of the Perfect Block Play Areas for Children

 Profile: Block Play is a favourite area for children's play, both indoors and outdoors.
-Read all about how adding a few key elements to these spaces can extend imagination, creativity and engagement between children and their peers.
+Adding a few key elements can extend imagination and engagement between children and their peers.

 Written by: Bellbird